CSS Ivy: Description

 As a privateer Ivy was armed with two brass 24-pounder smoothbore howitzers.
 As a riverboat her armament was increased to an eight-inch smoothbore mounted aft, and a 32-pounder rifled gun mounted on a forward pivot position on the bow.
 The conventional description of "rifled 32-pounder" is misleading, however.
 This gun was a former 32-pounder smoothbore that had been "modernized" by rifling the barrel, and machining and shrinking a single layer of red hot bands of wrought iron onto the breech of the barrel to allow it to operate at much greater breech pressures.
-This rifling and banding allowed the gun to fire a 100-pound (6.4-inch diameter) conical shot or shell at much greater ranges than would be possible with 32-pound round shot fired out of a smoothbore barrel.
+This rifling and banding allowed the gun to fire a 100-pound (6.4-inch diameter) conical shot or shell at much greater ranges than would be possible with a 32-pound round shot fired out of a smoothbore barrel.
 This modification was similar to the James rifle process used to produce siege guns, and the resulting gun tube resembled a Parrott rifle.
 This gun could be much more accurately described as a 6.4 inch banded rifle, and was the most powerful long range weapon in the mosquito fleet.